13 Essential Facebook Ads Metrics Every Marketer Should Track

 What it is: Refers to the total amount you have spent on your Facebook campaign, ad set, or individual ad.
 This is one of the most crucial Facebook advertising metrics as it indicates how effectively you allocate resources and spend them to get better results.

-Why it matters: As an agency, you must maximize Facebook ad campaigns without exceeding your client’s budget.
+Why it matters: As an agency, you must improve ad performance without exceeding your client’s budget.
 To achieve this, you must analyze your spending compared to the maximum budget during a specific period and strategically make improvements to enhance your client’s Facebook ad performance.

 For both campaign and ad set budgets, you can choose either daily or lifetime budgets, depending on the requirements.
 Also, be careful when decreasing your budget at the end of the day, as the system might need more time to apply these new changes.